 Do you like to read?
 Play music?
 Bake?
 Knit/Crochet?
 Do Jigsaws? - Create a craft/quiet zone in the house just for you.
 Even if it’s just 10 minutes a day, go ‘be’ in that space that warms your soul.

 Think back on your day.
 If you know that you weren’t very nice to yourself, acknowledge that.
 Don’t dwell on it (because you cannot change it) but be mindful and apologise to yourself by letting yourself know what you will do the next time that situation presents itself.
 It will help you feel at peace with yourself.

 Remember to remind yourself on a daily basis that you are a human being and as a human being you are not perfect, unflawed and accurate with 100% precision.
 You are human.
 Your flaws make you the beautiful and unique person that you are.
 Don’t try to climb up that pedestal of perfection.
 From one who knows, it bloody hurts when you fall off it.
 (Note: I don’t climb it anymore!!)

 Have a grateful journal by your bed.
 Every evening write just 3 things for the day that you are grateful for.
 If you feel you are struggling, they don’t have to be big events (small is just as warming and lovely), so maybe it is that you gave yourself a hug today, you took 10 minutes to play a tune on the guitar, and that you are so glad you started a reflection journal.
-Noting these little things helps to remind you what is good about your life, especially in these times where we are hearing so much negativity, uncertainty and anxiety.
+Noting these little things helps to remind you what is good about your life, especially in times when we are hearing so much negativity, uncertainty and anxiety.